 LLM Configuration

 NeoGraph does not own the LLM client.
-You register a factory that creates LLM instances and a compiler that builds prompts.
-The framework calls them for every LLM invocation — produce, gather, execute, and Oracle merge.
+You supply a factory that creates LLM instances and a compiler that builds prompts.
+The framework calls them for every LLM invocation — think, agent, act, and Oracle merge.

 LLM factory